aula-app/aula-backend/README.md

    d.
 Install and configure PHP and Memcached.

    e.
-Disable PHP errors reporting, in particular the Warnings.
+Disable PHP errors reporting, in particular the Warnings setting `display_errors = Off` on your php.ini file.

    f.
 Login to your aula system with  user: admin, password: change-this-password